napari/docs/docs/getting_started/quick_start.md

 +++

-## What's covered here
+## What's covered in this page

 This tutorial is for napari first-timers to give them a quick glance of what napari does, and give it a try right away.
 We will cover:

-- Installation
 - Open napari
 - Open an image
 - Image display adjustment
 - Manually label the cell
 - Get the cell area measurement
+- Plugins
 - Next steps

 Along the way, you will see how to access napari functions from [Python code](api) and from GUI - though for different purposes, one method might be easier than another.
 This quick start guide will not cover ALL possible methods but only some ways to perform basic tasks.
 For the more complete guide, please visit [our usage guide](usage).